 Consumer Psychology and Pricing

 Put your consumer hat back on for a few moments and consider the signage at the most recent store you visited.
 Did you notice price tags ending in 9?
-Or loud posters saying you only had one day to save money on a sale?
+Or bright, bold posters saying you only had one day to save money on a sale?

 You may not have considered it before, but the store was priming you to make a specific purchase, and marketers have been using consumer psychology to guide their pricing decisions for years.
-Here, we’ll take a look at 4 pricing strategies rooted in consumer psychology.
+Here, we’ll take a look at four pricing strategies that are rooted in consumer psychology.

 1. Charm Pricing

-Researchers at MIT and the University of Chicago have proven that when prices ended in 9, it increased consumer demand for those products.
-This is because we read from left to right, so lowering the first number in the price, despite only being minimally different, makes our brains think we’re getting a deal.
+Researchers at MIT and the University of Chicago have proven that when prices end in 9, consumer demand for those products increased.
+This is because we read from left to right, so lowering the first number in the price, despite only being minimally different, makes our brains convince our wallets that we’re getting a deal.

 “It’s interesting to note that when dealing with high-quality products, they do the opposite,” says Mark Stiving, Ph.D. and Chief Pricing Educator at Impact Pricing.
 “Stroll through a mall shoe store, and you’ll find that less expensive shoes end in 9, while the prices of expensive shoes are round numbers.
 Consumers have been trained to see 0’s as higher quality.”